 For example, let’s think back to the working professional who wants to pursue a master’s degree.
 If they have children, then on top of balancing their career and education, they will also need to develop a plan around childcare.
 Though this is a clear need of the customer, unless your product or service addresses this directly or indirectly, it is not something that you should focus your efforts on.

 By ensuring there is a direct line between the need and your solution, you will see the greatest return on your content marketing investment.

-Remember that your goal should be to find a need, problem, or pain that that your prospects or customers will need to overcome in order to adopt or find success with your product or solution.
-The purpose of your Pillar Page content will be to give them the process, skill, or strategy required to overcome that challenge.
+Remember that your goal should be to find a need, problem, or pain that your prospects or customers will need to overcome in order to adopt or find success with your product or solution.
+The purpose of your pillar page content will be to give them the process, skill, or strategy required to overcome that challenge.

 4. Prioritize by urgency, clarity, and level of pain.

 With a list of 5-20 needs in mind, it’s time to find the one that your buyer will be the most motivated to fulfill.
-You are looking for a pain or problem where the cost of inaction or living with the status quo significantly outweighs the cost and effort to solve it.
+You are looking for a pain or problem where the cost of inaction—living with the status quo and not making any change—significantly outweighs the cost and effort to solve it.

 List out all of your ideas as sticky notes on a whiteboard, or in a spreadsheet, and assess their:

-- Level of severity: Is this something that someone would lose their job over if not solved, or is it more of an annoyance that someone could easily go on living with?
+- Level of severity: Is this something that someone would lose their job over if it wasn’t solved, or is it more of an annoyance that someone could easily go on living with?

 - Clarity: Is this a pain or need that everyone is aware of and regularly discussed?
 Or is it more like the leak behind the wall that you don’t know about until it’s too late?

 - Monthly Search Volume: Is anyone searching for this topic on Google?
 You’ll need a keyword tool like Moz Keyword Explorer or Ubersuggest for this.